 Lucky for Angelenos and visitors alike, the weather is warm and sunny year-round.
 The summer months can become overly hot and crowded but autumn and spring create perfect temperatures and less of a tourist crowd.
-Winter rarely drops below 55 degrees Fahrenheit during the day so though it may not be ideal for lounging on the beach it is still comfortable weather for a day of sight-seeing.
-If you plan to make a stop at Downtown’s LA Live or stroll along the Walk of Fame in Hollywood it is recommended to check the award ceremony schedule to avoid attraction closures.
+Winter rarely drops below 55 degrees Fahrenheit during the day, so though it may not be ideal for lounging on the beach it is still comfortable weather for a day of sight-seeing.
+If you plan to make a stop at Downtown’s LA Live or stroll along the Walk of Fame in Hollywood, it is recommended to check the award ceremony scheduled to avoid attraction closures.

 What’s good to know about Los Angeles?

 Many main attractions such as the Walk of Fame and L.A.
 Live are not located within walking distance of each other.
 Los Angeles has a metro system between many of the main attractions and ride-share apps such as Uber and Lyft are commonly used throughout the city.
 Though Los Angeles was a city built for cars, it is still easy to get around without renting one.
 Don’t worry about the weather, there is an average of 284 sunny days of the year in the City of Angels so your stay will likely be under the warm California sun.

 Top things to do in Los Angeles, California